saranvisaai-demo/04-calling-a-model-from-simple-py/README.md

 	pip install -r requirements.txt

 ##### 4. To execute (pass input as the first parameter)
-cd path/to/your/project_folder/src
+cd path/to/your/project_folder/src -->
-python3.11 main.py "hi"
+python3.11 main.py "hi"*

 # How it works
 .env